Manuscripts should be submitted online through a Google Form [CLICK HERE].

 Illustrations, tables should be inserted in the text at appropriate places, not separately.
 Line drawing, maps, and photographs should be referred to as Fig. 1, Fig. 2, etc. They should be numbered in the order in which they are referred to in the text.
 Line drawings should be submitted in high quality for reproduction (In TIFF Format, minimum.
 600dpi).
 The Original drawing should not exceed 27 cm in width.
 The cartographic style should conform to an acceptable high standard.

 There are no publication fees or article processing fees for the journal.
 However, we encourage the authors to become members of the NAGI to participate in the different activities of the association.

 All the submitted manuscripts for publication are checked for plagiarism after submission and before starting review.
 The Editorial Board will judge any case of plagiarism on its limits.
 If more than 10% plagiarism is detected by the editorial board members, reviewers or editor, in any stage of the article process- before or after acceptance, during editing or at a page proof stage, the article will be summarily rejected.

 Proofs are read by the editor (s).
 Author(s) should send their manuscript accompanied by a letter certifying that the paper has not been published elsewhere.
 Submission of a paper to the Annals will mean that the author has transferred the copyright to the publisher if and when the paper is accepted for publication.
 The author must obtain permission to reproduce illustrations from other published sources before acceptance of an article, and acknowledgment should be indicated in the figure captions.

-It is the policy of the National Association of Geographers, India (NAGI) that the author (or at least one of the co-authors in case of co-authored papers) must join NAGI membership before your paper is published.
-If you are not yet a member of NAGI, visit http://www.nagi.info/membership.html to apply for membership.
+It is the policy of the National Association of Geographers, India (NAGI) that the first author (or the corresponding author in case of co-authored papers) must join NAGI membership before your paper is published.
+If you are not yet a member of NAGI, visit http://www.nagi.info/membership.html to apply for a life membership.